turingschool/front-end-curriculum/lessons/electron-multiple-windows.md

 };
 ```

-Yea, I am setting it as a default argument.
+Yeah, we're am setting it as a default argument.
 Deal with it.

 ## Setting the Represented File